ruthsepulveda/mnist-digital-recogniser/README.md

 ## About

 Project developed as part of the Applied Machine Learning Diploma (UC Chile), Plataformas para ML course.
-Grade: 7/7.

 The activation map visualisation goes beyond the course requirements, showing how each convolutional layer processes the input and where